|Home // Centrifuges|

 The centrifuge creates gravitational forces within the rotor which cause the more dense contamination particles to migrate to the outer perimeters of the rotor shell.
 As the oil's return path is toward the centre of the rotor, where the 'G' forces are less, the particles remain trapped in the high 'G' area where they are removed at a later date when the rotor is cleaned.

-For the particle to be removed, it must be more dense than the flowing oil, consequently the additive package of the oil will not be effected unless it also is more dense than the oil.
+For the particle to be removed, it must be denser than the flowing oil.
+Consequently the additive package of the oil will not be affected unless it too is denser than the rest of the lubricant.
 If this were the case, the additives would settle on standing which would be detrimental to the quality of most oils.
-This is in fact the case in a small number of oils such as those containing Molybdenum Disulphide which will settle on standing, consequently cannot be cleaned in the oil centrifuge – the molybdenum being a heavier metal will be removed from the oil.
+This is the case in a small number of lubricants such as those containing Molybdenum Disulphide which will settle on standing and consequently cannot be cleaned in the oil centrifuge.
+The molybdenum, being a heavier metal will be removed.

-Centrifuges are available in many sizes to fit all different sized engines – a very rough guide is as follows :-
+Centrifuges are available in many sizes to fit all different sized engines.
+See the following guide:

 Lubemaster Centrifuge Oil Cleaning System

-Australian firm Clean Oil Services is the developer of the innovative Lubemaster portable oil-cleaning centrifuge.
-We offer a range of models with flow rates ranging from 10-70 litres of oil per minute.
+Our innovative portable oil centrifuge, the Lubemaster, comes in a range of models with flow rates extending from 10-70 litres of oil per minute.

-When operated in conjunction with a comprehensive oil analysis program, it is possible to achieve indefinite oil drain on clean burning engines using today's low sulphur diesels by the following:-
+When operated in conjunction with a comprehensive oil analysis program, it is possible to achieve indefinite oil drain on clean burning engines using today's low sulphur diesels.

-• If the particle levels of the oil are kept low within limits
+• Particle levels of the lubricant being kept low within limits